Fast degree-preserving rewiring of complex networks: Proposed Method: Fast Rewiring Algorithm

 This process can be viewed a Bernoulli trial, and our probability of success for a sample size of $m$ edges is

-In testing, we found that small increases to $m$ improves the algorithm, as such changes still resulted in a relatively high probability of success.~Once $m$ becomes larger, this probability of success becomes very small.~This is observed in Figure~\ref{fig:originalimprovement}, where increasing the number of edges selected per iteration helps only to a certain extent.
+In testing, we find that a small increase in $m$ improves the algorithm, as the probability of success remains relatively high.~In fact, in the limit of large $N$, $p$ is essentially $1$ when $m=2$~\cite{xulvi2004reshuffling}.
+As such, a small increase in $m$ does not significantly reduce the probability of success.~Once $m$ becomes larger, the probability of success becomes very small.~We observe this in Figure~\ref{fig:originalimprovement}, where we can see that increasing the number of edges selected per iteration helps only to a certain extent.